pnnl/rofi/README.md

 SUPPORTED PROVIDERS
 -------------------
 ROFI is currently actively tested with libfabric `verbs` provider.
-Other providers, including `sockets` and `shm` are currently under development and not guaranteed to work.
+The `tcp` provider is experimentally supported, when running with the `tcp` provider expect limited performance.

 To select a provider, add the provider name to the `rofi_init()` function.
-For example, to select the `shm` provider, call:
+For example, to select the `verbs` provider, call:

-`rofi_init("shm")`
+`rofi_init("verbs")`

 then a test on a single node can be started in the same way as for distributed systems.
 For example,